ArmanNurgaliev/project-blog/README.md

 Problems
 - Chrome doesn't show images
-- Can't add post after authentication
+- Dropdown navbar is not working

 TODO
-- Autorization and authentication
+- Authorization and authentication
-- login and sign in pages
+- Login and sign in pages (done)
+- Add multipart files editing in /edit
+- Divide BlogController to EditBlogController (user PreAuthorize on class)
+- Add profile photo
+- Add comments
 -